 Calculating the level of the Index.
-On any given day, the closing level of the Index reflects (a) the weighted return performance of the Portfolio Constituents less (b) the 0.50% per annum daily Index Deduction.
-The Index Level was set equal to 100.00 on July 25, 1990, the base date of the Index.
-The Index is an "excess return" index because, through the Portfolio Constituents, it provides notional exposure to futures contract returns that reflect changes in the price of those futures contracts, as well as their "roll" returns described below.
-The Index is not a "total return" index because it does not reflect interest that could be earned on funds notionally committed to the trading of futures contracts.
+On any given day, the closing level of the Index reflects (a) the weighted excess return performance of the Portfolio Constituents (i.e., the total return performance less the notional financing cost) less (b) the daily deduction of the Index Fee of 0.50% per annum.
+The Index Level was set equal to 100.00 on June 2, 2004, the base date of the Index.